XiaotaoChen/model-quantization/doc/detection.md

    We provide `WEIGHT_EXTRA` option to load an extra pretrain model.
 When quantization, provide the `overall_full.pt` as extra initilization.
 Also, override some of the initilization with another pretrianed model - the formatted `backbone_low.pt`.

-## Special Notice on the Structure of Quantizaiton
+## Special Notice on the Model Structure Revision for Quantizaiton

 The performance of quantization network is approved to be possible improved with the following tricks.